jborza/jborza.github.io/_posts/2020-09-05-mcpu-emulator.md

 ## mcpu-emu : an emulator for MCPU

-MCPU is a neat minimal 8-bit CPU (CPU design by Tim Boescke, cpldcpu@opencores.org) - see its [opencores project file](https://opencores.org/projects/mcpu) and [GitHub repo](https://github.com/cpldcpu/MCPU).
+MCPU is a neat minimal 8-bit CPU (CPU design by Tim Boescke in 2001, cpldcpu@opencores.org) - see its [opencores project file](https://opencores.org/projects/mcpu) and [GitHub repo](https://github.com/cpldcpu/MCPU).
 It fits into 32 macrocells on a CPLD and can operate on 64 bytes of RAM.

 Being a minimal CPU it supports only four 8-bit instructions, that consist of 2 bit opcode and 6 bit address/immediate field.